daptin/daptin/docs_markdown/docs/setting-up/entity_relations.md

 belongs | user
 has many | usergroup

-To understand why these two relations will always exist, checkout [daptin authorization model](authorization.md)
+To understand why these two relations will always exist, checkout [daptin authorization model](/auth/authorization.md)

-### More than 1 relation between two entities
+## Multiple relation

 There can be a scenario where two entities are related in more then 1 way.
 Consider the following example